-- Excellent pest and disease ratings
+- Good all round pest and disease resistance/tolerance

 - Superior establishment and reduced time to first cut compared to CUF 101 and Siriver